AdrienneSerra/Digitalsc/README.md

 ## Setup

 You will need to have [Vagrant](https://www.vagrantup.com) and [Virtualbox](https://www.virtualbox.org) installed on your computer.
-On Microsoft Windows make sure that the network settings on Virtualbox are set to bridged network otherwise your control machine will not see the omekadevvm.
+On Microsoft Windows make sure that the network settings on Virtualbox are set to bridged network otherwise your control machine will not see the digitalscvm.
 In addition to the software above we will install the [babun](http://babun.github.io/)

 ### clone this repo